Trump blasts 'Wacky Omarosa' after leaked tape: 'Vicious but not smart'

 NBC’s “Today” on Monday morning then aired the recording she made of a phone call with Trump shortly after she was terminated.

 “Omarosa what’s going on?
 I just saw in the news that you’re thinking about leaving.
 What happened?”
-Trump asked on the recording.
+Trump asks on the recording.

 “General Kelly came to me and said that you guys wanted me to leave,” Omarosa responds.